The Border Collie x Kelpie -

 To ensure your dog can handle children well, it’s important to offer socialisation opportunities during puppyhood.
 According to the American veterinary association, socialisation is

-This means you’ll gradually expose your pup to new situations until they feel secure and safe.
+This means you’ll gradually expose your pup to new situations until they feel secure.
 The more you do this, the easier it will be for them to handle the outside world.
 In general, you’ll want to expose your puppy to the kind of stimuli they’ll encounter in their future daily life.
 For example, if you have young kids, their first interactions together need to be supervised to ensure it’s a positive experience for everyone.

 If you have calm children or older teens, a Border Collie Kelpie cross will be a good companion for their outdoor activities, and they might even be great helpers in their training.
 However, keep in mind an adult will generally have to be their main handler, especially if the children aren’t experienced dog owners.
-Once this crossbreed is socialized and used to the sounds of an active family, they’ll enjoy spending time with kids, take care of them and cuddle with them.
+Once this crossbreed is socialised and used to the sounds of an active family, they’ll enjoy spending time with kids, take care of them and cuddle them.

 In contrast, if your dog isn’t accustomed to kids, their herding instincts will kick in as soon as they run near them.
 You’ll want to avoid tapping into those instincts since herding small children involves nipping, running and general stress for the kids.
 To keep this from happening, slowly introduce your dog to kids and train them to have a strong recall.